Weibull Racing Survival Analysis with Competing Events, Left Truncation, and Time-varying Covariates: Introduction

+To address the aforementioned challenges, we construct Weibull delegate racing (WDR), a gamma process-based nonparametric Bayesian hierarchical model, for survival analysis with competing events.
+It achieves both interpretability and flexibility without transformations or complex functions of covariates.
+WDR assumes non-informative censoring and uses the race among Weibull random variables to jointly model event times, event types, and potential subtypes.
+It enables data-adaptive nonlinear modeling and has the interpretation as a race among latent sub-events.
+We propose an efficient MCMC algorithm based on Gibbs sampling and slice sampling for posterior inference.
+The MCMC can handle different types of censoring and impute missing event types.
+To the best of our knowledge, WDR is the first approach for interpretable nonlinear modeling of competing events in the presence of left truncation and time-varying covariates.
+Moreover, it delivers outstanding performance in prediction accuracy.

 The paper proceeds as follows.
-In Section \ref{sec_survival} we propose WDR and show its properties.
-Section \ref{sec:inference} shows how our Bayesian inference deals with missing event time or type and truncated event time including censoring.
-In Section \ref{sec:experiments} we use synthetic data to show WDR's nonlinear modeling capacity and its outstanding performance.
-In Section \ref{sec:prosper} we analyze the Prosper data to show the feature effects on loan default and early payoff and the value of soft information that may be overlooked by traditional financial institutions.
-Section \ref{sec_conclusion} concludes.
-We defer all proofs and algorithms, and a part of experimental settings to the appendix.
+In Section~\ref{sec_survival}, we propose Weibull racing and Weibull delegate racing.
+Section~\ref{sec:inference} shows the Bayesian inference and how WDR deals with time-varying covariates, censoring, and missing event times or types, inducing the connection between WDR and discrete choice models for classification.
+In Section~\ref{sec:experiments}, we use synthetic data to showcase WDR's parsimonious nonlinear modeling capacity and outstanding performance.
+In Section~\ref{sec:real}, we analyze real data of lymphoma and Alzheimer's disease to understand how hazards of competing events are influenced by covariates and show the potential of WDR in discovering and diagnosing new diseases.
+Section~\ref{sec_conclusion} concludes the paper.
+We defer to the Appendices the proofs, some technical details of WDR including the inference algorithms, some experiment settings, and supplementary results.